Loretto Abbey Catholic Secondary School: Loretto Abbey under MSSB/TCDSB rule (1967–present)

 In 1967, at the request of the Ontario Bishops, students in Grades 9 and 10 were placed under the Metropolitan Separate School Board and no longer had to pay tuition.
 Fees were still charged for Grades 11–13.
 In 1984, the Ontario government began funding the last three years of high school and the Abbey role as a private school was abolished.
 On January 1, 1998, the MSSB became the Toronto Catholic District School Board.

 In 2011, the Loretto Sisters agreed to a sale of the entire Abbey to the TCDSB, with the exception of the infirmary, which greatly increased the space available for classrooms and other facilities.

 Toronto City Council intends to designate the lands and buildings known municipally as 101 Mason Boulevard (Loretto Abbey), under Part IV, Section 29 of the Ontario Heritage Act."

 Fraser Institute ranking

 Loretto Abbey Catholic Secondary School has a ranking of 79 out of 623 in the most recent five years as follows: 7.3 in 2012, 8.2 in 2013, 8.1 in 2014, 7.8 in 2015, and 7.1 in 2016.

 The Fraser Institute's 2015-16 report on Loretto Abbey Catholic Secondary School gave it an overall grade of 7.1/10, ranking it at 201 of 740 secondary schools in Ontario.

 Campus and facilities

 The historic Tudor-gothic school building is located in a green neighbourhood adjacent to the Don Valley.
 The school has access to the Chapel in the Abbey, a pool, a gymnasium, computer facilities, a library, a 300-seat auditorium, a courtyard, a prayer garden and grotto, and a playing field.

+In 2021, the school announced it would be converting the closed-off infirmary into an extension of the school, with plans to include new state-of-the-art science labs, classrooms, dance studios, a new front entry, and a gym.
+Updates confirm that as of November 2025, the infirmary has been demolished, with construction to start the spring of 2026.

 The Abbey campus was used as a filming location for the 2002 Disney movie, Cadet Kelly.